 The Performance of Japanese Mutual Funds

-We analyze the performances of Japanese open-type stock mutual funds for the 1981-1992 period.
+We analyze the performance of Japanese open-type stock mutual funds for the 1981-1992 period.
 The results show that, regardless of the performance measures and benchmarks employed, most of the Japanese mutual funds underperform the benchmarks by between 3.6% to 10.8% per annum.
-These funds tend to invest more in large stocks with low book-to-market ratios that underperform the benchmark index by approximately 8% per annum.
-However, this does not necessarily explain the underperformance of the mutual funds.
+These funds tend to invest more in large stocks with low book-to-market ratios.
+But this feature does not explain the underperformance.
+A potential explanation is the dilution effect caused by inflows of funds.
 In Japan, a new investor of an open-type fund only pays in the after-tax value of the net asset value.
-Such institutional rule dilutes the net asset value per share when there is inflow of funds.
 We conduct a bootstrap experiment to assess the magnitude of this dilution effect.

 Suggested Citation: Suggested Citation